otani-sg/serverless-ssm-helper/README.md

 Serverless plugin for making working with SSM parameters in serverless project easier.

-+ ALlow deployer to interactively entering parameter values if the parameters don't exist.
++ Allow deployer to interactively entering parameter values if the parameters don't exist.
 + Load parameters from SSM in less API calls by using `getParametersByPath` instead of calling `getParameter` for each parameter.

 ## Install